Malaysia’s Agilan “The Alligator” Thani has quickly established himself as one of the world’s best welterweight martial artists.

-“Some people think it is a bad day [when I got beaten up], but I think it is a good day,” he explains.
+“Some people think it is a bad day when I got beaten up, but I think it is a good day,” he explains.
 “I got beaten up sometimes once every two or three weeks, unlike other kids who got beaten up every day.”

 Over the years, his classmates started to make fun of his appearance.
 When he was a teenager, he packed on an enormous amount of weight, and bloated up to 139 kilograms.
 That led to shameful nicknames like “fat boy” and “Kung Fu Panda,” and episodes where common ruffians would embarrass him.

-“Since I was fat, I had women’s breasts,” he says, chuckling in disbelief.
+“Since I was fat, it’s like I had a woman’s chest,” he says, chuckling in disbelief.
 “I did not have a man’s chest, so people made fun of that.
 They said you can get strawberry milk on the left, and chocolate milk on the right.

-Those things are the main ways they verbally abused me in school, and if I said something back, they pinched my chest and ran away.”
+“Those things are the main ways they verbally abused me in school, and if I said something back, they pinched my chest and ran away.”

-“That type of bullying happened 90 per cent of the time,” he admits.
+“That type of bullying happened 90 percent of the time,” he admits.
 “I used to cry sometimes.
 Like, ‘Why would people say these things to me?’ because this happened for a long time.
 People always just made fun of me.”

 At one point, he confided in his father, and poured out his grievances.
 The young “Alligator” wanted some advice, but all he got was an earful.

-“The first time I complained to my dad about verbal abuse, my dad said ‘The next time you come back with this problem, I will slap you in the face, because you do not know how to handle your problems.
+“The first time I complained to my dad about the verbal abuse, my dad said ‘The next time you come back with this problem, I will slap you in the face, because you do not know how to handle your problems.
 But if it gets out of hand, I will help,’” Thani recalls.
 “So I did not go back to him with that problem anymore.”

-Eventually, the verbal abuse waned.
-Thani started training at Monarchy MMA when he was 16 and lost 10kg, with his newfound confidence borne through martial arts shining through.
-He started to stand up for himself, and as the bullies no longer saw an easy target, began to leave him alone.
+Thani, who was hooked on martial arts movies like “SPL: Sha Po Lang “featuring Donnie Yen, started training at Monarchy MMA when he was 16.
+He lost 6kg in his first two months of training, and soon his newfound confidence borne through martial arts began to shine through.
+He started to stand up for himself, and when the bullies no longer saw an easy target, they began to leave him alone.

 He transformed into a welterweight martial arts phenom who worked at the gym full-time, and was far from the chubby child who used to get made fun of.
 In fact, he was a strapping young man with elite martial arts skills, along with the courage and wisdom to use them wisely.

-“I tried not to cause problems for people,” he says.
-“I feel the lesser problems I cause for people, the happier people will be around me, and I just did my stuff and eventually it turned out to be okay.
-If I try to make everyone around me as happy as possible, things just fall into place.”
+“I try not to cause problems for people,” he says.
+“I feel the fewer problems I cause for people, the happier people will be around me, so I just did my stuff and eventually it turned out to be okay.